A GUIDE TO THE PURCHASE & OWNERSHIP

 It is difficult to raise a puppy when no one is home during the day, and house training becomes much more difficult.
 Puppies need a mid-day meal and to potty frequently.
 If your pup will be home for extended periods of time, you will need to have a plan for the pup's care such as using neighbours, friends, relatives, paid pet sitters or puppy day care.
 Many breeders recommend crating your puppy when the pup is not being supervised for both the safety of the pup and your house; however, most agree that puppies should not be crated for more than a few hours at a time without being taken out for toilet and play.

 Vizslas are very smart and trainable, and eager to please.
 In fact, they need training to be good companions so all that mischievous energy gets properly channeled.
 They are sensitive dogs who usually do not respond well to harsh training methods, and since they mature slowly, they often have short attention spans and get bored easily during training sessions when young.
-The rule of thumb is not to let a puppy do anything you wouldn't want a 45-65 lb. adult dog to do, and never to continue with a trainer whose methods make you uncomfortable.
-See the list of books at the end of these sheets for more information.
+The rule of thumb is not to let a puppy do anything you wouldn't want a 20 - 28kg adult dog to do, and never to continue with a trainer whose methods make you uncomfortable.
+See the list of books at the end for more information.

 Vizslas are generally very good with children; HOWEVER, NO YOUNG CHILD SHOULD BE LEFT UNSUPERVISED WITH ANY DOG, and all children should be taught how to interact with the dog.
 Puppies tend to mouth and bite small children, steal their toys and knock them down, and you and the children need to be learn how to handle these situations calmly.
 The immediate reaction of many children is to start screaming and running, which just exacerbates the problem.
 Children should also be taught that the puppy's crate is off limits; it is the puppy's safe haven….